Tejaswini Niranjana: Life and work

-She has lectured in the West Indies, Brazil, South Africa, Japan, Taiwan, the U.S, and the U.K. She learned music for a decade from Mumbai-based Gwalior gharana singer Neela Bhagwat.
+She has lecturedin the West Indies, Brazil, South Africa, Japan, Taiwan, the U.S, and the U.K. She learned music for a decade from Mumbai-based Gwalior gharana singer Neela Bhagwat.

-Niranjana is also known in academic circles for her keen efforts in creating a bi-lingual pedagogy manual for classrooms in Indian Higher Education classrooms.
+Teju is also known in academic circles for her keen efforts in creating a bi-lingual pedagogy manual for classrooms in Indian Higher Education classrooms.
 Initial research toward this was carried out with fellow feminist scholar Sharmila Rege.

 In 2009, she was part of a 180 strong list of Indian Academics who opposed Section 377 of the Indian Penal Code, on the grounds that it was anti-democratic.